jamieredding/pair-stairs/frontend/README.md

 Then run an instance of the backend using the `Application (vite development)` IntelliJ run configuration.

+Go to [http://localhost:5173/login](http://localhost:5173/login) and log in with:
+- username: `admin@example.com`
+- password: `password`

+Then go to [http://localhost:5173/](http://localhost:5173/), you should now have the correct session set up.

 ## Packaging

 This is a static single page application that is packaged into a `/static` directory as a maven dependency that